Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Preliminaries

-Finding good hyperparameters is critical for ensuring good performance, yet finding them especially under DP constraints is non-trivial due to the high computational cost of DP training \citep{DBLP:conf/nips/KoskelaK23} and the risk of extra privacy leakage from HPO \citep{privateCandidates}. \citet{randtuneDPHPO} have analyzed DPHPO procedures, showing that privacy leakage can remain modest as long as each training run adheres to DP guarantees.
+Finding good hyperparameters is critical for ensuring good performance, yet finding them especially under DP constraints is non-trivial due to the high computational cost of DP training \citep{DBLP:conf/nips/KoskelaK23} and the risk of extra privacy leakage from HPO \citep{privateCandidates}. \citet{randtuneDPHPO} have analyzed DP-HPO procedures, showing that privacy leakage can remain modest as long as each training run adheres to DP guarantees.

-Considering the intersection of fairness and DP which is the focus of this work, the minority and confusable groups are often most at risk from privacy breaches \citep{xu2021dpsgdfair}.
-Hence, accounting the privacy budget throughout the entire DP pipeline including HPO can be useful to assert the risk.
-However, as DPHPO introduces additional randomness into the hyperparameters, it becomes more important to evaluate the robustness of any method to such stochasticity.
+Considering the intersection of disparate impact and DP which is the focus of this work, the minority and confusable groups are often most at risk from privacy breaches \citep{xu2021dpsgdfair}.
+Hence, accounting the privacy budget throughout the entire DP pipeline including HPO can be useful to assess the risk.
+However, as DP-HPO introduces additional randomness into the hyperparameters, it becomes more important to evaluate the robustness of any method to such stochasticity.